iotivity/iotivity-lite/swig/README.md

 Download Visual Studio [here](https://visualstudio.microsoft.com/).

-#### Linux
-For Ubuntu Linux GCC compiler was used

-    sudo apt-get build-essential

 ### Verify installation of needed tools
 The scripts used assume all the needed tools are on PATH and are accessible without knowing the location of the tool.

-Run the following to verify each tool
+Run the following to verify each tool.
+At this time there are no known issues limiting users to the same version of the tools as were used for developement.
+Feel free to use the latest verson of all the developement tools.

 ---
 bash shell (windows only) For me this was installed with git